 While changing posture or emotional response can noticeably affect breathing pattern very fast, biochemical change requires systematic, day-by-day effort to re-pattern the metabolic set point in the respiratory center at the brain stem to increase CO2 tolerance.

 When I took my breathing-educator training, I was told I might notice a gradual reduction of allergies over years.
 What happens is that as we build more resilience, relaxation and correct breathing habits, it takes more and more of a trigger to set off an allergic response.

-The Buteyko Breathing Technique builds respiratory strength over days and weeks of progressively breathing more and more correctly.
-Resetting the respiratory set point doesn't happen overnight.
+Breathing retraining builds respiratory strength over days and weeks of progressively breathing more and more correctly.
+Resetting the respiratory set point doesn’t happen overnight.